-With improper load-bearing activities or prolonged axial loading, spinal discs will have an increasing difficulty in obtaining sufficient nutrients for survival.
-The decrease in the inward flow of nutrients will eventually lead to the weakening and drying-up of the spinal disc’s fibers or tissues.
-With continued axial loading, the starving discal cells will be unable to synthesize sufficient quantities of glucosamine and similar products (ground substance) for disc repair and maintenance; resulting in damage such as tears and disc herniation (slipped disc or slipped disc).
+With improper load-bearing activities or prolonged axial loading, spinal discs will have increasing difficulty in obtaining sufficient nutrients for survival.
+The decrease in the inward flow of nutrients will eventually weaken and dry the spinal disc’s fibers or tissues.
+With continued axial loading, the starving discal cells will be unable to synthesize sufficient quantities of glucosamine and similar products (ground substance) for disc repair and maintenance, resulting in damage such as tears and disc herniation (slipped disc or slipped disc).
 NSD Therapy was created to stop and reverse the destructive process a disc goes through.
 It helps to rejuvenate a spinal disc by increasing the flow of nutrients into spinal discs.

-A normal healthy disc has a pressure of 70mmHg.
-In axial load-bearing activities, this pressure can increase by several folds.
-The intra-discal pressure in important in maintaining the natural health and wellbeing of a spinal disc.
-The lower the intradiscal pressure, the better nutrient flow, and availability.
+A normal healthy disc has a pressure of 70mmHg, and in axial load-bearing activities, this pressure can increase by several folds.
+Intra-discal pressure is critical in maintaining the natural health and wellbeing of a spinal disc—the lower the intradiscal pressure, the better nutrient flow and availability.
 Spinal decompression therapy has been documented to reduce intradiscal pressure significantly.

-Increased Intradiscal Pressure is the Main Cause of Disc Damage
+Increased Intradiscal Pressure is the Main Cause of Desiccated Disc (Degenerated Disc)

 A recently published research in the United States, spinal decompression therapy has the potential to decrease the intradiscal pressure to a -160mmhg; roughly over 200mmgh below an average level.
 This significant drop in the intradiscal pressure significantly increases imbibition of nutrients (inward flow of nutrient) into a disc.
 The increase inward flow of nutrients is the primary reason why NSD Therapy® (non-surgical spinal decompression therapy) can assist in the regenerative process of a damaged disc.
 So, if you are looking for the best slip-disc treatment option, consider NSD Therapy®.
 The methods, technologies, and systems incorporated in an NSD Therapy® session are the reason why NSD Therapy has become the Best Treatment for a Slipped Disc.